alexthissen/DockerWorkshop2017/docs/Lab0-GettingStarted.md

 > ##### Important note
 > Make sure that you choose a resource group name with lower-case characters.

-The short version of provisioning a Docker Swarm cluster is to execute the following commands:
+The short version of provisioning a Docker Swarm cluster is to execute the following commands, replacing the `sdp2017` to something unique to you:
 ```
 docker pull docker4x/create-sp-azure:latest
 docker run -ti docker4x/create-sp-azure sp_sdp2017 sdp2017 WestEurope